Pogonoperca ocellata: Distribution

 Pogonoperca ocellata is an uncommon but widely distributed species in the Indian Ocean and marginally in the Western Pacific Ocean.
 It is found in Mauritius, Réunion, Seychelles, Maldives, Andaman Islands, Vietnam and Indonesia.

 Habitat and biology

 Pogonoperca ocellata is found in relatively deep water, at depths greater than 25 m where there are coral and rocky reefs.

 Taxonomy

 Pogonoperca ocellata was first formally described in 1859 by the German-born British zoologist Albert Günther (1830-1914) with the type locality not given.
 However, Mauritius is stated to be the type locality.
 When Günther described P. ocellata it was as the only species in the new genus Pogonoperca and it is, therefore, the type species of that genus.

-Utiliasation
+Utilisation

 Pogonoperca ocellata is not utilised commercially but is occasionally caught by hand line fisheries in the Seychelles.